Extranodal NK/T-cell lymphoma, nasal type

 If the lymphoma affects your skin, you might have a rash or raised, red lumps that can break down (ulcerate) and scab over.

 Extranodal NK/T-cell lymphoma, nasal type, is usually diagnosed when it is at an early stage (stage 1E or 2E).
+The ‘E’ stands for ‘extranodal’.
 If it develops outside the nose, it is often more advanced when it is diagnosed (stage 3 or 4).

 Treatment of extranodal NK/T-cell lymphoma

 Extranodal NK/T-cell lymphoma, nasal type, is rare.
-This makes it difficult to determine which treatment gives the best outcome.
-Clinical trials in this disease are unusual because it is such a rare condition, particularly in the western world.
-Several targeted drugs are being tested in clinical trials worldwide.
+This makes it more difficult to determine the most suitable treatment approach for the best outcome as many centres report their results using different treatment approaches.
+Clinical trials in this type of lymphoma are unusual because it is such a rare condition, particularly in the western world.

-For localised NK/T cell lymphoma of the nose, radiotherapy is an important treatment.
+For localised NK/T-cell lymphoma of the nose, radiotherapy is the most common and most important treatment for early staged extranodal NK/T-cell lymphoma, nasal type.
 You have it as part of your initial treatment, usually with chemotherapy.
 You might have your course of chemotherapy at the same time as you are having radiotherapy or after your radiotherapy.

 If your lymphoma is more advanced (stage 3 or 4), you are likely to have chemotherapy without radiotherapy.

-Chemotherapy used to treat extranodal NK/T-cell lymphoma, nasal type, includes regimens (combinations of drugs) such as:
+Chemotherapy used to treat extranodal NK/T-cell lymphoma, nasal type, includes regimens (combination of drugs) such as:

 However, your medical team might recommend a different chemotherapy regimen.
 If you are not fit enough to have standard chemotherapy, you might be treated with radiotherapy on its own, lower doses of chemotherapy, or L-asparaginase on its own.